sebastian89n/code-learning-hub/spring/README.md

 - **spring-mvc** - examples of Spring Model-View-Controller (MVC) showcasing web development features.
 This module uses the spring-data-jpa module for Data Access Object (DAO) operations.

+- **spring-security** - example of Spring Security module demonstrating authentication, authorization, and other security features in a Spring application.

 ## Overview

 Spring's core principle is "Inversion of Control" (IoC), which means that the framework controls the flow of a program,